ArchiveBox/docs/Setting-Up-Storage.md

-> *💬 We offer [consulting services](https://docs.monadical.com/s/archivebox-consulting-services) to set up, secure, and maintain ArchiveBox on your preferred storage infrastructure.*
+> *💬 We offer [consulting services](https://docs.monadical.com/s/archivebox-consulting-services) to set up, secure, and maintain ArchiveBox on your preferred storage provider.*
 > <sub>We use this revenue (from corporate clients who can afford to pay) to support open source development and keep ArchiveBox free.</sub>

 <br/>